-The coronavirus pandemic has led to closures of public venues, entertainment locations, schools, universities, hospitality and gastronomy businesses, as well as travel restrictions and closed borders within Europe.
-These measures had been implemented to prevent further spread of the disease and overloading health services in the event of rising hospital admissions, but they also had wide-reaching economic consequences, with experts already making predictions for the future.
-The situation is a dynamic one and continues to change daily, therefore it is not always possible to give a fixed, long-term estimate.
-Still, Swiss GDP growth forecasts by various sources list an increase for 2022.
+The coronavirus pandemic had led to closures of public venues, entertainment locations, schools, universities, hospitality and gastronomy businesses, as well as travel restrictions and closed borders within Europe.
+These measures had been implemented to prevent the further spread of the disease and overloading health services in the event of rising hospital admissions, but they also had wide-reaching economic consequences, with experts already making predictions for the future.
+The situation was a dynamic one and continued to change daily, therefore it was not always possible to give a fixed, long-term estimate.
+Still, Swiss GDP growth forecasts by various sources listed an increase for 2022.
 It is difficult to determine how much time businesses will need to recuperate from losses.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date